-These amounts reflect adjustments made in connection with the presentation of the discontinued operation (Note 5)
+\ These amounts reflect adjustments made in connection with the presentation of the discontinued operation (Note 5)

-- (1) Net cash flows used in operating activities from continuing and discontinued operations being presented separately, the effect of intercompany transactions between the two categories is presented within the cash flows of each, although these transactions are fully eliminated in the Group's financial statements. - (2) On the date of loss of control, Calyxt's cash and cash equivalents were derecognized.
+(1) On the date of loss of control, Calyxt's cash and cash equivalents were derecognized.
 For better clarity, this impact is presented in investing activities separately from cash flows from discontinued operations.